 Educational research shows that taking notes by hand on paper will lead to better retention of material than taking notes by typing.
 Also, in the past we have had issues with students not only not paying attention but also disrupting others during class-- by playing games, by accidentally clicking on a video with the sound on, etc. Requests to use laptops in class will be considered on a case-by-case basis.
 If you would like to use a laptop during class, please set up a time to meet with the professor.

-You may use your laptop in class for the purpose of referencing assigned readings, including electronic copies of our textbooks.
+You may use your laptop in class for the purpose of referencing assigned readings, including electronic copies of our textbook.

 Please do not use your cell phone in class.

 Homeworks will be graded on a list of criteria (specified on the assignment) such as quality of writing, completeness, insight into technical issues, insight into social issues, etc. For each criterion, you will receive either a check plus, check, or check minus.
 Most criterion will receive a check.
 A plus means "you impressed me."
 A minus means the assignment is incomplete, incorrect, or sloppy in some fashion with respect to that criterion.

 Please hand all assignments in on paper unless explicitly instructed otherwise.
 Please also double space.
 The blank space leaves us room for comments.

 You will have the opportunity to revise your term paper.
 Your final term paper grade will be the average of your first and revised grade.
 To hand in a revised paper, you must hand in three things: a copy of the original paper with instructor comments on it, a copy of the revised paper, and a copy of the revised paper with changes highlighted.
 You may highlight changes with a highlighter pen, or use the 'version tracking' feature of many word processors.